baharmon/grass-tutorials-paper/paper.md

 # Acknowledgements

-The initial development of these tutorial was partially supported by the U.S. National Science Foundation under Grant [2303651](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303651).
+The initial development of these tutorials was partially supported by the U.S. National Science Foundation under Grant [2303651](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303651).

 # References